Guide to the Island of FOEHR – every village a home

 Utersum

-Facilities such as bathrooms and showers are great – and there are designated beach areas for different needs like a dog beach or even a non-smokers’ part.
+Facilities such as bathrooms and showers are great.
+Also, there are designated beach areas for different needs, like a dog beach or even a non-smokers’ part.

-Since Utersum is on the island’s very West, not only is there a good view of the neighboring island Amrum.
-The sunsets here are just spectacular!
+Since Utersum is on the island’s very West, not only is there a good view of the neighboring island of Amrum.
+Also, the sunsets here are just spectacular!

 Witsum

-Oh, I almost forgot that one of Föhr’s highest elevations, the 11 meters high Sylvert hill, is also located at Witsum.
-You see, this tiny village seems to have it all….
+Oh, I almost forgot that one of Föhr’s highest elevations, the 11-meter-high Sylvert hill, is also located in Witsum.
+You see, this tiny village seems to have it all.

 Nieblum

 All the -ums are super-cute and have lovely corners, but Nieblum is the prettiest of them all.
 Consequently, also the most touristy one.
-Especially since there isn’t only the incredible number of perfectly maintained Frisian houses but also the proximity to the Frisian Caribbean, the Northern sea.
+Especially since there isn’t only the incredible number of perfectly maintained Frisian houses but also the proximity to the Frisian Caribbean, hence, the North Sea.

 On Nieblum’s beach, everyone finds his or her favorite activity; or passivity in case lazing in the sun is your personal favorite.

-While the whale catchers used to live in Oldsum, Nieblum was for the captains and to this date, it is reflected in the magnificent Frisian mansions.
-Nieblum as a village, considered Föhr’s most precious gem, won various village competitions for a reason.
+While the whale catchers used to live in Oldsum, Nieblum was for the captains.
+To this date, it is reflected in the magnificent Frisian mansions.
+Nieblum, as a village, considered Föhr’s most precious gem, won various village competitions for a reason.

 Just like Süderende, Nieblum’s center, too, is dominated by a house of worship, the Saint John church, called the Frisian Cathedral.
 It is Föhr’s largest church, built almost 600 years ago.